Benga-boy/s-kids/README.md

 ## Research and design phase -

-I had a sit down with the client to better understand who their clients are, mostly Schools and Parents.
-This automatically gets me thinking that a  responsive website is key, especially for parents who are constantly on the move and will probably be accessing the site via their phones.
+I had a sit-down with the client to better understand who their clients are, mostly Schools and Parents.
+This automatically got me thinking that a  responsive website is key, especially for parents who are constantly on the move and will probably be accessing the site via their phones.

 ### Design -

 I came up with a design on a wireframe (please see below) which the client was very happy with.
-I took aspects of their previous website and tried to improve on it where it could, such as the 6 divs on the home page which just served as routers to either the "Childcare" or "Sporting kids" page that the client could have just clicked on in the navbar.
+I took aspects of their previous website and tried to improve them where I could, such as the 6 divs on the home page, which just served as routers to either the "Childcare" or "Sporting kids" page where the client could have just clicked on in the navbar.
 My plan was to turn them into modals that held information about that particular service.

 ### Future Benga here -
 Both of the above led me to complete a one day bootcamp on UX Design with General Assembly which I enjoyed.